ArkinSolomon/xpkg-client/README.md

 #### Files

-A file is a path to a single file, as opposed to a directory (which is a resource).
+A file is a path to a single file, or a directory.
 Files usually point to an item within a resource or a mutable resource.

+##### *Directory*

+A directory is just a file where its value points to a directory.

 #### Environment variables

 Your script by default has variables built in for determining things such as X-Plane version, selected optional dependencies and other prompts given to the user, as well as operating system information.
 All environment variables and types can be seen in the reference.
 These variables can not be overwritten.

 ##### *BOOL* `$IS_MAC_OS`